taviroquai/OSS-Independent-Evaluation-Model/README.md

 This method aims to reveal the quality and quantity of the software documentation for software users.

 ## S2 - Blind User Experience
-This method aims to reveal usability problems, but also, reveals independant acceptance of the software usage, which is very important to reduce human bias and reputation influencies.
+This method aims to reveal usability problems, but also, reveals independent acceptance of the software usage, which is very important to reduce human bias and reputation influencies.
 Must be used with S1.
 Evaluates individual user experience with the software.
 The user must know nothing about the software creators, distribution trademarks or any signs that invalidates the blind experience.
 Best results are obtained with larger user sample.

 ## S3 - Blind Connoisseur Peer Review
 This method aims to reveal hidden potential of the software, that is not known by normal users.
 Submit the software to peer review to a specialized user with high knowledge of the technologies used by the software.
 Also as in S2, these specialized user must know nothing about the software creator, distributor, trademarks or any sigh that invalidates the blind experience.
 Aquired the resulting review.

 ## S4 - Public Opinion
 This method aims to reveal how much evolved the project is on the social area.
-Use independant entities to measure project comunity and it’s activity.
+Use independent entities to measure project comunity and it’s activity.
 Evaluate the total number of project members and comunity members.

 ## S5 - Accreditation
 This method aims to reveal how much credits the project has received from official organizations.
 Evaluate the total number of official organizations.